5 All Natural Sugar Substitutes

-Stevia is an all natural sweetener that comes from the leaf of a plant.
-A great no-calorie sweetener that works as an excellent sugar substitute for those with diabetes or blood sugar issues, stevia generally comes in powdered or extract form so that you can easily add it to your coffee or tea and can even bake with it.
+Stevia is an all-natural sweetener that comes from the leaf of a plant.
+A great no-calorie sweetener that works as an excellent sugar substitute for those with diabetes or blood sugar issues, stevia generally comes in powdered or extract forms so that you can easily add it to your coffee or tea and can even bake with it.
 Since stevia is a no-calorie sweetener it is also a great substitute for those who are looking to lose weight.
 Instead of using regular sugar in recipes such as muffins or cookies, try swapping some out for powdered stevia to save on calories and sugar, however stevia should not be used as a straight 1-for-1 swap of sugar.
 Stevia is a concentrated sweetener which means you need much less to equate to the same amount of sweetness you would get from regular white sugar.

 Though stevia is a natural sweetener, there are still many companies out there that capitalize on the stevia name by selling a stevia product that contains additives and artificial chemicals.
-These stevia’s should be avoided as many are made with GMO ingredients which can be dangerous to your health.
+These brands should be avoided as many are made with GMO ingredients which can be dangerous to your health.

 Most stevia brands now also offer flavored stevia, such as chocolate, vanilla, raspberry and even pumpkin spice.

-Stevia may be an all-natural zero calorie sweetener, however it should still be used in moderation as you would with any other sugar.
+Stevia may be an all-natural zero-calorie sweetener, however it should still be used in moderation as you would with any other sugar.

 Dates are not actually sugar, but a food that contains sugar.
-Where white sugar contains only sugar, dates are actually a sweet food that is rich in fiber and potassium as well as vitamins and minerals.
+Whereas white sugar contains only sugar, dates are actually a sweet food that is rich in fiber and potassium as well as vitamins and minerals.
 These additional nutrients help to slow the absorption of sugar and regulate sugar within the body.

-Dates are also a heart healthy food.
+Dates are also a heart-healthy food.
 This is because dates are rich in magnesium, a mineral that has anti-inflammatory properties that can reduce inflammation in the walls of arteries.
 Magnesium has also been shown to lower blood pressure.
-Due to magnesium’s ability to reduce inflammation, dates can also help to reduce the risk other inflammation-related diseases such as arthritis, Alzheimer’s disease and more.
+Due to magnesium’s ability to reduce inflammation, dates can also help to reduce the risk other inflammation-related diseases such as arthritis, Alzheimer’s Disease and more.

 4. Coconut Sugar